Cereal84/mustiolo/README.md

 Commands can be defined using the @command decorator.
 Each command can have a name, short help, and long help description.

+### Help format
+We've 2 types of 'help message':
+ - **menu help**: the description which must be showed in the menu help.
+ - **usage help**: is the command usage.

+Help messages are retrieved by looking the docstring.

 ```python
 from mustiolo.cli import CLI